-We are using our electrochemical cell technology platform to develop tests for a number of different markets.
+We are using our electrochemical cell technology platform to develop point-of-care testing systems for a number of different markets.
 Our current focus is as set out below:

-- Coagulation testing market We are working with Siemens Healthcare Diagnostics, Inc. ("Siemens") in relation to a range of products for the point-of-care coagulation market, pursuant to a Collaboration Agreement with Siemens ("Collaboration Agreement").
+- Coagulation testing market We are working with Siemens Healthcare Diagnostics Inc. ("Siemens") in relation to a range of products for the point-of-care coagulation testing market, pursuant to a Collaboration Agreement with Siemens ("Collaboration Agreement").
 The first such product developed with Siemens, the Xprecia StrideTM Coagulation Analyzer, received CE mark approval on December 9, 2014 and is now being released by Siemens in Europe.
 The CE marking is mandatory for any company prior to selling its product within the 31 countries operating in the European Economic Area.
 The CE marking indicates a product is fully compliant with all relevant EU legislation and can move freely within the European Economic Area.
-Under the terms of a supply agreement with Siemens ("Supply Agreement"), UBS acts as exclusive manufacturer of test strips for this product and two further tests still in development with Siemens.
-We are also developing our own PT-INR test targeted at the patient self-test market and intend to enter into distribution arrangements with respect to that test. - Blood glucose We will provide services to LifeScan as required from time to time, pursuant to a Master Services and Supply Agreement ("Master Services and Supply Agreement") and a development and research agreement ("Development and Research Agreement") with LifeScan. - Other electrochemical-cell based tests We are working on proving the broader applicability of our technology platform, including tests based on enzymatic, immunoassay and molecular diagnostic methods.
-We may seek to enter into collaborative arrangements, strategic alliances or distribution agreements with respect to any tests arising from this work.
+In July 2015, Siemens made a premarket 510(k) submission to the US Food and Drug Administration ("FDA") for regulatory clearance to sell the Xprecia StrideTM Coagulation Analyzer in the US.
+Under the terms of a supply agreement with Siemens ("Supply Agreement"), UBS is the manufacturer of test strips for this product and two further tests still in development for Siemens.
+We are also developing our own Prothrombin Time International Normalized Ratio ("PT-INR") test for use in decentralized settings including the patient self-test market and are currently negotiating arrangements with distributors in initial target markets with respect to that test. - Blood glucose We provide services to LifeScan as required from time to time, pursuant to a Master Services and Supply Agreement ("Master Services and Supply Agreement") and a development and research agreement ("Development and Research Agreement") with LifeScan. - Other electrochemical-cell based tests We are working on demonstrating the broader application of our technology platform, including its application to diagnostic tests based on enzymatic, immunoassay and molecular diagnostic methods.
+We may seek to enter into collaborative arrangements, strategic alliances or distribution agreements with respect to any products or technologies arising from this work.